Sandrail: Future, industry and associations

-Due to its economical cost to build and maintain, access to new parts and good balance between weight and power, the sandrail continues to be used by many enthusiasts today.
+Due to its economical cost to build and maintain, access to new parts and balance between weight and power, the sandrail is still used by many enthusiasts today.
 However, the heavier and typically more powerful sandcar now represents another style for duners.
-This style often employs mammoth cars weighing several thousand pounds and using highly advanced suspension systems and transmissions coupled with large performance V8 engines such as the latest GM LS engine series, Ford Coyote engine series or Range Rover engine series.
+This style often employs cars weighing several thousand pounds and using advanced suspension systems and transmissions coupled with large performance V8 engines such as the latest GM LS engine series, Ford Coyote engine series or the Rover V8 series.

 Associations such as ASA hold events throughout the year in some parts of the country for sand racing and hill climbing.
 Additionally, these associations provide representation for enthusiasts with legislators and land management officials.